 The self-treatment consists of placing one’s hands in a sequence of positions on the head, upper chest and abdomen, and additional positions where healing is desired, as time permits.

 Any result of Reiki treatment is possible with self-treatment, whether mental, emotional, physical or spiritual.

-For former students, there is no cost to review if you paid $150 or more when you took this class from Elizabeth previously, but donations are greatly appreciated.
+For Elizabeth’s former students, there is no cost to review, but donations are greatly appreciated.